-COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Enforcement Process 1.5.1 Comprehension of enforcement policy and guidance 1.5.2 Comprehension of events and associated issues, such as plant performance data 1.5.3 Comprehension of the regulatory body's procedures 1.5.4 Ability to determine what regulation and supporting documents apply to specific situations 1.5.5 Ability to identify non-compliant situations during an inspection 1.5.7 Ability to differentiate between minor and major violations
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Enforcement Process 1.5.1 Comprehension of enforcement policy and guidance 1.5.2 Comprehension of events and associated issues, such as plant performance data 1.5.3 Comprehension of the regulatory body's enforcement procedures 1.5.4 Ability to determine what regulation and supporting documents apply to specific situations 1.5.5 Ability to identify non-compliant situations during an inspection 1.5.6 Ability to differentiate between minor and major violations

-1.5.8 Ability to evaluate corrective measures proposed by the licensee and to determine if these will rectify identified items of non-compliance 1.5.9 Ability to secure corrective action by discussion and persuasion 1.5.10 Comprehension of the laws, regulations and bylaws that protect the rights of individuals 1.5.11 Understanding of how criminal law is applied in the nuclear field 1.5.12 Ability to apply enforcement powers or work with the law enforcement agencies in applying enforcement powers
+1.5.7 Ability to evaluate corrective measures proposed by the licensee and to determine if these will rectify identified items of non-compliance 1.5.8 and pers Ability to secure corrective action by discussion suasion 1.5.9 Comprehension of the laws, regulations and bylaws that protect the rights of individuals 1.5.10 Understanding of how criminal law is applied in the nuclear field 1.5.11 Ability to apply enforcement powers or work with the law enforcement agencies in applying enforcement powers

-Quadrant 2: Competencies Related to Technical Disciplines
+Quadrant 2: Competences Related to Technical Disciplines

-NOTE: In consultation with various regulatory bodies, it was found that the subject matter relating to the technical competencies in Quadrant 2 might be considered to include some or all of the technical disciplines listed below.
-Note that the need for specific subject matter on this list will depend on the scope of the national nuclear programme and the specific responsibilities of the regulatory body and a particular regulatory body may require competencies in other areas of science and engineering.
+NOTE: In consultation with various regulatory bodies, it was found that the subject matter relating to the technical competences in Quadrant 2 might be considered to include some or all of the technical disciplines listed below.
+Note that the need for specific subject matter on this list will depend on the scope of the national nuclear programme and the specific responsibilities of the regulatory body and a particular regulatory body may require competences in other areas of science and engineering.

 2.1.
-Basic Technology Competency: This competency is the comprehension of science and engineering fundamentals in a particular field equivalent to a university degree.
+Basic Technology Competence: This competence is the comprehension of science and engineering fundamentals in a particular field equivalent to a university degree.